-There are a few shops and restaurants on the island but take enough cash or a credit card with you, as there are no ATMs here.
+There are a few shops and restaurants on the island to choose from.
 Its limestone cliffs, secluded white beaches and a beautiful lagoon make Ko Yao Yai one of the top spots for an authentic Thai island experience.

-Where to go next: If you’d like to continue soaking up the sun, why not take a break on the sandy shores of Ko Raya, with a one night stay in Phuket in between?
+Where to go next: If you’d like to continue soaking up the sun, why not take a break on the sandy shores of Ko Lanta?

 Ko Hai – Peaceful and Authentic